len-onN/tunts.rocks-challenge/README.md

 # Tunts.Rocks Challenge Repository

 Welcome to the Tunts.Rocks Challenge repository!
-This repository contains the code for a specific challenge.
+This repository contains the code for a specific challenge, required during a selection process for a internship position at Tunts.Rocks!

 ## Getting Started